Get Help Today(877) 648-4288

 Finding Rehab With Your Insurance

-If you are currently enrolled in insurance and are looking for an addiction treatment center, you will be able to contact your provider for available substance abuse treatment and treatment facilities, including drug and alcohol detox, medication-assisted treatment, and inpatient/outpatient therapy.
-To speak with someone about your options when choosing a rehab, talk to a treatment specialist today.
+If you are currently enrolled in insurance and are looking for an addiction treatment center there is help available.
+Contact a treatment provider for available substance abuse treatment options and facilities, including drug and alcohol detox, medication-assisted treatment, and inpatient/outpatient therapy.
+To speak with someone about available options when choosing a rehab, talk to a treatment provider today.

 What are you struggling with?